microsoft/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat-humidity-sound.md

     Telemetry: {"Temperature": 26.0, "Humidity": 45.0, "Sound": 361}
     ```

     Try adjusting humidity level by breathing on the sensor, and see the values change both in the output of the Python code, and in IoT Central.
-You change adjust report_high_sound = False into report_high_sound = True to emulate high sound levels.
+You can change report_high_sound = False into report_high_sound = True to emulate high sound levels.
+For any code change to be picked up, you need to restart the script.
+You can stop the script by using ctr-c.

 ## Next steps